COVID: India's Sikh community steps up amid pandemic | DW | 02.06.2021

 Khalsa Aid was at the receiving end of much vitriol for its support to farmers at the start of this year.
 The nonprofit, which has been active in providing aid across the world, including Syria, northern Iraq, Yemen, and Greece, was under the scanner of India's National Investigation Agency, only for the investigation to be postponed indefinitely.

-This came soon after the organization set up food stalls, foot massage machines and geysers for farmers protesting at the Delhi border.
+This came soon after the organization set up food stalls, foot massage machines and water heaters for farmers protesting at the Delhi border.

 While a team remains at the protest sites, thousands of Khalsa Aid volunteers are now involved in distributing oxygen concentrators to those in need.